Atlas-Authority/marketing-automation/README.md

 Instead of uploading to Hubspot, you can use `--uploader=console` and `--loglevel=verbose` (the default) to print data to console that would have been uploaded, or `--loglevel=info` to just show array counts.

-After running the engine, to test logic *after* the Scoring Engine runs, pass `--cached-fns=scorer.dat` to reuse the most recently results of the Scoring Engine.
+After running the engine, to test logic *after* the Scoring Engine runs, pass `--cached-fns=scorer.json` to reuse the most recently results of the Scoring Engine.

 ## Engine Logic